-The Sensis has A, B and C- line levels, which fork from the bottom (riser) to the top (canopy) and which are divided into main and top lines.
+The Discus has A, B and C- line levels, which fork twice from the bottom (riser) to the top (canopy) and which are divided into main, middle and top lines.
 The individual line levels are connected with one another using the "handshake knot".